nachummarkov17/Database-Mini-Project/README.md

 | Attempt 2 | 00:00:00.003359 | 00:00:00.001642 | 00:00:00.001717 |
 | Attempt 3 | 00:00:00.006182 | 00:00:00.004304 | 00:00:00.001878 |
 | **Average** | **00:00:00.008233** | **00:00:00.002537** | **00:00:00.005696** |

+## Views

+Views offer a way to tailor to different user sub-groups.
+Keep in the mind that a view is a cursor that points to the respective records in the base tables.
+Any manipulations will affect the original tables they draw records from.

+In order to create the provided views, run the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\create_views.sql" *> create_views.log 2>&1`

+In order to run the provided select, insert, update, and delete queries for the created views, the run the following command form the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\view_queries.sql" *> view_queries.log 2>&1`

+## Explanation of Operations:

+### LibrarianExpertise

+- **INSERT**: Adds a librarian with their expertise and employee data.
+- **UPDATE**: Modifies a librarian's expertise field.
+- **DELETE**: Removes a librarian and their associated employee record.

+### SecurityClearance

+- **INSERT**: Adds a security personnel with clearance details.
+- **UPDATE**: Changes the clearance level for a specific personnel.
+- **DELETE**: Removes a security record and its associated employee.

+### MarketerPerformance

+- **INSERT**: Adds a marketer, assigns them to a platform, and includes details about their audience.
+- **UPDATE**: Adjusts follower count for a marketer.
+- **DELETE**: Removes a marketer and their related platform assignments.

+### EmployeeContractDetails

+- **INSERT**: Adds a new employee with salary and contract details.
+- **UPDATE**: Extends the expiration date of an employee's contract.
+- **DELETE**: Removes an employee record.